FAQs about DWeb Camp

 Q: I live nearby, so can I join people before the event to setup and test things?

-We will be hosting 4 Open Dialogue calls between April-June.
+We will be hosting 4 Open Dialogue calls a couple months before Camp.
 These calls are a good time to discuss how you’d like to get involved!
+Join our mailing list to find out when they'll happen.

 Ways to Participate: